 Raymond A. Smith, Ph.D., LL.M., is an Executive Committee member and faculty member of the University of Arizona's Program in Human Rights Practice, as well as its B.A.
-Degree Manager.
+Degree Manager and editor of the UArizona HRTS Blog.
+He is also Assistant Director of the Master's in Development Practice Program (MDP) Program, in the School of Geography, Development, and Environment (SGDE).
 A political scientist, Dr. Smith joined UA in 2018 after spending more than 20 years in New York City, where he was on the adjunct political science faculties at Columbia and NYU.
-Dr. Smith continues to be an Adjunct Associate Professor with the NYU School of Professional Studies.
-Previously at the University of Arizona, he was also Assistant Director of the Master's in Development Practice Program (MDP) Program, in the School of Geography, Development, and Environment (SGDE) and has taught in the School of Government and Public Policy (SGPP).

 Dr. Smith has worked extensively on the international HIV/AIDS epidemic, including more than a decade as a researcher and administrator at the Division of Gender, Sexuality, and Health at the Columbia University Medical Center.
 In this capacity, his roles included five years as associate program director of a fellowship for emerging community leaders in HIV prevention in urban and rural South Africa.
 Prior to this, he was also Research Director at the National Alliance of State and Territorial AIDS Directors (NASTAD) in Washington, DC.
 Dr. Smith is the author, co-author, or editor of a number of HIV/AIDS related books, including: Global HIV/AIDS Politics, Policy, and Activism: Persistent Challenges and Emerging Issues (3 volume multi-author bookset); Drugs Into Bodies: Global AIDS Treatment Activism; and the first-ever international Encyclopedia of AIDS: A Social, Political, Cultural, and Scientific Record of the HIV Epidemic.